 Please define “judging.”
 The verses you mention in Romans immediately follow a strong indictment of homosexual behavior.
 Why do you ask us to follow Paul’s example when Romans 1 is full of strong language about how sinful homosexual behavior is?
 Is that judging?
 I don’t think so; there is a difference between comparing someone’s behavior to God’s laws, which are rooted in God’s character—and making assumptions about someone’s heart issues and motives, which is judging.

-If you have found anything on our website that is judgmental of a person’s heart–as opposed to agreeing with the scripture about sinful behavior–I would appreciate you pointing it out to me.
+If you have found anything on our website that is judgmental of a person’s heart—as opposed to agreeing with the scripture about sinful behavior—I would appreciate you pointing it out to me.
 It’s interesting, I’ve had feedback from homosexual strugglers and those who used to be strugglers, and they didn’t find anything judgmental in our articles.
-Some of these people are my friends, because I work with a ministry that helps those who want to leave the lifestyle and receive inner healing for their same gender attraction.
+Some of these people are my friends, because I work with a ministry that helps those who want to stop identifying as gay and receive inner healing for their same gender attraction.

 Yet you are concerned that someone reading our articles would feel that we are saying they are undeserving of God’s love because they struggle with their sexuality?
 Please show me how you arrived at that conclusion!

 These are not empty words.
 I really, really want to know what you saw.
 My concern is that you may have been shaped by the culture’s “new tolerance” that says that to disagree with the concept that all sexual expression is equal, and equally fine, especially if you ground your position in scripture, is being judgmental.
 If that’s the case, then I respectfully suggest that you do not understand what judging someone really means.
 If I am speeding and get pulled over by a police officer who says, “You were going 70 in a 45 zone, ma’am,” it would be inappropriate and untrue for me to complain, “You’re judging me!”
 He’s not saying anything about my heart or my character; he is comparing my behavior to the law.